-This year, GCF will launch a fellows program designed for University of Washington graduate students.
-We’re calling this the Kuyper Fellows Program, after the 19th century Dutch theologian, statesman and founder of the Free University of Amsterdam, Abraham Kuyper, who once wrote:
+One of GCF’s newer offerings is a fellows program designed for University of Washington graduate students.
+It’s called the Kuyper Fellows Program, after the 19th century Dutch theologian, statesman and founder of the Free University of Amsterdam, Abraham Kuyper, who once wrote:

 Whatever man may stand, whatever he may do, to whatever he may apply his hand – in agriculture, in commerce, and in industry, or his mind, in the world of art, and science – he is, in whatsoever it may be, constantly standing before the face of God.
 He is employed in the service of his God.
 He has strictly to obey his God.
 And above all, he has to aim at the glory of his God.

 Because we believe that we are “employed in the service” of God and are called to always “aim at the glory” of God, we want to help students think well about what that looks like in the context of academia.
 This fellows program is designed to help students dig deeply into questions like the following: